How to draw legs for beginners.

-Depending on the position of your subject and the angle from which you are viewing her you will find that the shape and overall perspective of the leg will change.
+Depending on the position of your subject and the angle from which you are viewing her, you will find that the shape and overall perspective of the legs will change.

-By adding a line down the centre of the leg and dividing it into equal parts I will try to demonstrate the effects that different poses have in relation to the length of the subject's legs.
+By adding a line down the centre of the leg, then dividing it into equal parts I will demonstrate the effects that different poses have in relation to the length of the subject's legs when drawing them.
+This should give you a better idea of how to draw the legs.
 Also, note the angle of each line as this will help you understand and set out your own sketch.
 Please remember that this is only a guide.

-In this first example of a kneeling nude, you can instantly see that her lower left leg appears shorter than her right.
-This, of course, is an optical illusion as there is no way her leg could have become shorter based purely on how she is posed.
-It is a good demonstration of how the proportion of the legs change depending on their position and how they are being viewed.
+There is no way her leg could have become shorter based purely on how she is posed.
+It is a good demonstration of how the proportion of the leg changes when viewed depending on their position.

 Notice also the shape of the leg in relation to the muscle groups.
-The front of her upper leg gently curves over the quadriceps and also on the back over the leg bicep down to the knee.
-From the knee, her shin to the front appears flatter, but there is a distinct curve over her calf muscles at the lower back of her leg.
+The front of her upper leg gently curves over the quadriceps and on the back over the leg bicep down to the knee.
+From the knee, her shin to the front appears flatter, but there is a distinct curve over her calf muscles at the back lower part of her leg.

 In the next example, the upper left leg to the back of the picture appears shorter than the right.
-Notice again the shape of the leg in relation to the muscle groups.
+Notice the shape of the leg in relation to the muscle groups.
 In this example, the subject is of a lighter build.
-Her upper right leg appears flatter as she is stretching her leg back slightly, her calf is more defined also as she is pointing her toes and tightening the calf muscle showing more of its shape on the back of her leg.
+Her upper right leg appears flatter as she is stretching her leg back slightly, however, her calf has more definition.
+Also by pointing her toes, she is tightening the calf muscle showing more of its shape on the back of her leg.

-In the next two poses of a squatting nude, each nude has her legs spread and they are positioned in such a way that despite them being slightly differently posed they both still appear equal in proportion.
-This is because you are viewing them front on.
+In the next two poses of squatting subjects, each subject has their legs spread.
+Each subject is slightly different and posed in such a way that they both still appear equal in proportion.
+This happens when a subject is viewed front on.

 Below are some more examples to help you understand the perspective and proportion of the legs when posed differently.

-Notice the proportion of the legs when they are extended as in the standing pose and the nude lying with her leg outstretched.
-Also, notice the apparent shortness of the lower leg on the kneeling nude.
+Notice the proportion of the legs when extended, as in the standing pose and the subject lying with outstretched legs.
+Also, notice the apparent shortening of the lower leg on the kneeling nude.